KarnbirKhera/CUDA-Vector-Addition/README.md

 1. **Significant Decrease in Executed Instructions (-59.37%): 200,000,000 -> 40,625,063**

   - Why this happened:
-    - This is the direct reason why when it comes to reducing instructions, why vectorization is such a great tool.
+    - This is the direct reason why when it comes to reducing instructions, why Vectorization is such a great tool.
 Rather than a single thread requesting a single float, we request for 4 floats at once using a single memory request.
-At first when I learned about vectorization it seemed very inadvertent because while we request 4 floats with a single memory request, doesn't that mean we need to move 4x the amount of data therefore, likely take four times the amount of time?
+At first when I learned about Vectorization it seemed very inadvertent because while we request 4 floats with a single memory request, doesn't that mean we need to move 4x the amount of data therefore, likely take four times the amount of time?
 It turns out it actually takes nearly the exact amount of time, and the reason it does is actually very exciting and goes to the core of the GPU architecture.

     - The reason why recieving 4 floats at once is very similar to the amount of time it takes to recieve a single float is because of the way the DRAM's architecture is setup.
 When we request a single 4 byte float, we are essentially eating the cost of reading the DRAM sector for just a 1/4th of the data it holds, although note in reality instructional commands are executed at the warp level so we would actually use all 32 bytes in said sector.
-When we use vectorization, we still eat the same cost of reading the DRAM sector, but we are using 16 bytes out of the 32 bytes that sector holds so we are essentially getting more data per read, and again at a warp level we are actually using all of the data contained within this DRAM sector.
+When we use Vectorization, we still eat the same cost of reading the DRAM sector, but we are using 16 bytes out of the 32 bytes that sector holds so we are essentially getting more data per read, and again at a warp level we are actually using all of the data contained within this DRAM sector.

 While understanding this, I thought why dont we use float8 instead?
 Because wouldn't 8 floats mean the thread would perfectly request 32 bytes of data, which perfectly fits the 32 byte DRAM sector using just a single memory request?
 The reasonining why this wouldn't be as efficient is again leads us back to the GPU architecture, specifically to the size of the 128 bit memory bus from the L1 cache to the registers.<br><br>